The 2014 Junior Achievement Essay Competition

 - No notice will be given to applicants with non-winning or non-conforming essays or applications.

-For more information or if you have any questions, please contact David Bing, Director, Operations, at (202) 777-4475 or David.Bing@JA.org
+For more information or if you have any questions, please contact David Bing, Senior Director, Operations and Analytics, at (202) 777-4475 or David.Bing@JA.org